What is a CIS contractor (subcontractor)?

 - Asset depreciation of equipment, losses on asset sales;

-- Maintenance for the extension or renovation of buildings, repairs unless specifically business-related;
+- Maintenance for building extension/renovation, repairs unless specifically business-related;

 How far back can you claim CIS?

-CIS contractors or subcontractors that suspect they have overpaid tax can submit a backdated CIS tax refund claim for the past four years providing they have worked at two or more construction sites for the same company and/or use public transport or their own vehicle to get to work.
+CIS workers who suspect they’ve overpaid tax can submit a backdated CIS tax refund claim for the past four years, providing they have worked for the same company on two or more construction sites and/or used public transport or their own vehicle to get to and from work.
+Workers’ backdated CIS repayments typically amount to around £2,500.

 How do you claim a CIS refund online?

-CIS subcontractors working through limited companies can apply for a CIS refund online by using their Government Gateway account to log into their tax section.
+Limited company subcontractors can claim tax rebates for CIS overpaid tax online by using their Government Gateway account to log into their tax section.

-To streamline the process and avoid HMRC miscalculations, it is better to make applications for CIS refunds either at the end of the company’s financial year or at the end of the tax year to avoid any CIS contracts being left out of the calculation.
+To streamline the CIS tax refund process and avoid HMRC miscalculations, it’s best to claim CIS refunds either at the end of the company’s financial year or at the end of the tax year to avoid any CIS contracts being left out of the calculation.

-For clear instructions about how to make a claim online or by post, see the relevant gov.uk page.
+For instructions about how a limited company construction contractor or sole traders can claim CIS tax refunds online or by post, see the gov.uk Guidance page.

-If you want HMRC to deduct your repayment from other amounts owing, you should provide the following:
+If you want HMRC to deduct your tax refund from other amounts owing, you should provide the following:

-- Corporation Tax UTR and either the end date of your company’s accounting period or accounting period number;
+- Corporation tax UTR and either the end date of your limited company accounting period or accounting period number;

 - VAT registration number and the VAT Return period;

-- To set against ‘other liabilities’, include the type of charge, year or period it refers to and any reference numbers.
+- To set the tax refund against ‘other liabilities’, include the type of charge, year, or period it refers to and any reference numbers.

-It is not necessary to submit supporting information with your claim to HMRC, but further details may be requested if your claim does not match up with HMRC’s records.
+It’s not necessary to submit supporting information with your claim to HMRC.
+Further details may be requested if there’s a mismatch between your claim and HMRC’s records.

 If you want your construction industry scheme CIS refund to be paid into a bank or building society account, you’ll need to provide HMRC with the following: